-We have seen major advances in the diagnosis and treatment of cancer but the questions remain: why do some treatments work on some people and not others?
+We have seen major advances in the diagnosis and treatment of cancer, but many questions remain.
+Why do some treatments work on some people and not others?
 Why are the survival rates of some cancers still so low?
-And how can we prevent the estimated 22 million cancer cases that will be diagnosed annually worldwide within 20 years?
+And how can we prevent the estimated 22 million cancer cases that will be diagnosed annually worldwide within the next 20 years?

 UniSA researchers and postgraduate students are working on many fronts to find the answers.

-Our University’s ability to combine wide-ranging expertise across many disciplines helps us deliver innovative breakthroughs using a combination of new science, new techniques and new technologies.
+Our research ability to combine wide-ranging expertise across many disciplines helps us deliver innovative breakthroughs using a combination of new science, new techniques and new technologies.

-With over 250 researchers working within the Centre for Cancer Biology, the Sansom Institute and throughout the University’s Mawson Lakes, City West and City East campuses, UniSA hosts the largest cohort of cancer researchers in South Australia.
-Many breakthroughs that are part of today’s treatments have been informed or designed by these researchers.
+With over 250 researchers working within our key research centres including the Centre for Cancer Biology and the Sansom Institute, we host the largest cohort of cancer researchers in South Australia.

 Your support of UniSA cancer research enables local researchers to make a global impact - one that will also directly help you and your family.